SP-84/CosmOS/README.md

 - [X] Install Docker
 - [X] Create Docker file based on arch docker image with additional LFS packages
-- [X] Make the Dockerfile build run
+- [X] Make the Dockerfile build run (see closed issue about Dockerfile build error)

 ## Dependencies (minimum version required for each package not in arch base) :